-Proto's x-ray diffraction systems can be outfitted for retained austenite
+Proto's AXRD benchtop system and also iXRD and LXRD residual stress measurement systems can be outfitted for retained austenite measurement.

 High Speed: multiple detector simultaneous 4-peak collection.